-The speed of your drive’s read and write functions is a crucial indicator when it comes time to check SSD health.
+The speed of your drive’s read and write functions is a crucial indicator when it comes time to SSD health check.
 There are all manner of free programs you can use to do this.
 Here are a few of them:

 Most of these tools allow you to compare your SSD’s speed to the industry standards.
-If you notice that yours is running unreasonably slow, it could be a sign that it’s time to check SSD health.
+If you notice that yours is running unreasonably slow, it could be a sign that it’s time to SSD health check.

 Check SSD Health Software

-Monitoring your SSD health relies on keeping track of disk failure, degradation, read/write speed, temperature, and more.
+Monitoring your SSD health relies on keeping track of disk failure, degradation, read and write speed, temperature, and more.
 Here are several pieces of software that make it easier for you to check SSD health:

 HDD Health Check

 It’s worth pointing out that most of the warning signs for a failing SSD are similar to those of an HDD.
 The software you use to check SSD health will generally work for HDDs too.
 Just be sure to check the software specifications to make sure.